MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Meta-Learning-Based MPC Design

 Therefore, in practice, we can also approximate $(Q^b)^{-1}P^b$ by solving \eqref{eqn:cg} with a finite number of iterations, e.g., update the solution by using a few gradient steps.
 By doing so, one avoids the need to explicitly compute the matrix inverse.

-Finally, in order to ensure the compatibility with MPC, we update the source dataset online.
-After adaptation in each inner loop, we determine the optimal input $u^b_*$ by solving the MPC problem \eqref{eqn:mpc} using the NSSM parameterized by $\omega^b$.
+Finally, to ensure the compatibility with MPC, we update the source dataset online.
+After adaptation in each inner loop, we determine the optimal input $u^b_*$ by solving the MPC problem \eqref{eqn:mpc}.
 To balance exploration and exploitation, we let